The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Comparison with other solids

-The latter problem is even more striking in the study of Pt-C, Ref.\ \onlinecite{Sac.etal.11}.
-Our Figure \ref{ptc} compares numerically differentiated data with analytic differentiations of $\sigma = a + b \, T^{1/2}$ fits for three of the investigated samples.
-For the samples irradiated with a dose of 0.48 and $0.64\ {\rm \mu C / \mu m^2}$, labeled by squares and triangles, respectively, the results of the two approaches clearly contradict each other: The numerical differentiation yields $w(T)$ increasing with decreasing $T$ down to roughly 8~K and rapidly decreasing below this temperature.
-These data suggest that $w(T)$ may either vanish proportionally to a high power of $T^{1/2}$ as $T \rightarrow 0$ or reach 0 already between 1 and 2~K.\cite{rem_gr_pt} -- Note the resemblance to the behavior of the colored Si:P curves in our Fig.\ \ref{sip_1} below 50~mK. -- On the contrary, the differentiated fit curves monotonicly decrease with $T$, reaching 0 only at $T=0$.
-The third sample, irradiated with a dose of $0.80\ {\rm \mu C / \mu m^2}$ and labeled by crosses, exhibits qualitatively the same behavior, but less pronounced.
+For the two samples labeled by squares and triangles, which were irradiated with doses of 0.48 and $0.64\ {\rm \mu C / \mu m^2}$, respectively, the results of both approaches clearly contradict each other: The numerical differentiation yields $w(T)$ increasing with decreasing $T$ down to roughly 8~K and then rapidly decreasing below this temperature.
+These data suggest that $w(T)$ may either vanish proportionally to a high power of $T^{1/2}$ as $T \rightarrow 0$ or reach 0 already between 1 and 2~K.\cite{rem_gr_pt} -- Note the resemblance to our Figure \ref{sip_1} on Si:P, in particular to the behavior of the colored curves below 50~mK therein, as well as to our Figure \ref{dietl3} regarding persistent photoconductivity in Cd$_{0.95}$Mn$_{0.05}$Te$_{0.97}$Se$_{0.03}$:In. -- On the contrary, the analytically differentiated augmented power law approximations decrease monotonically with $T$ everywhere and reach 0 only at $T = 0$.
+The sample labeled by crosses, which was irradiated with a dose of $0.80\ {\rm \mu C / \mu m^2}$, exhibits similar behavior of $w(T)$ but less pronounced.

-Hence, $w(T)$ as obtained from $a + b \, T^{1/2}$ fits to $\sigma(T)$ qualitatively differs from the results of numerical differentiations not only above 10~K, but also below 4~K. In this way, the comparison, presented in our Fig.\ \ref{ptc}, disproves one of the central conclusions by Sachser {\it et al.}\ in Ref.\ \onlinecite{Sac.etal.11}: It is not justified to claim the presence of a universal $T^{1/2}$ correction to $\sigma(T)$ as the authors did.
+Thus, the $w(T)$ obtained by analytical differentiation of $\sigma = a + b \, T^{1/2}$ fits to measured $\sigma(T)$ substantially differ from the results of numerical differentiations not only above 10~K but also below 4~K. Hence, the goodness of the fits shown in Figure 2a of Ref.\ \onlinecite{Sac.etal.11} arises only from the restriction to the transition region between two qualitatively different regimes which both cannot be described by $\sigma = a + b \, T^{1/2}$.
+We remark that this interpretation is already suggested by careful inspection of the $\sigma$ versus $T^{1/2}$ plots for 0.80 and $1.28 {\rm \mu C / \mu m^2}$ in Figure 2a of Ref.\ \onlinecite{Sac.etal.11}.